Facebook Pixel How to Achieve Color Accuracy in Your Photos

 Karthika Gupta Photography - Memorable Jaunts DPS Article Color Accuracy in Images

-Completely overexposed sunset in the Grand Cayman.
-I love the little sailboat in the distance and tried to correct the image in post.
+A completely overexposed sunset in the Grand Caymans.
+I love the little sailboat in the distance and tried to correct the image in post-processing.

 Karthika Gupta Photography - Memorable Jaunts DPS Article Color Accuracy in Images

-The sun is still overexposed and not perfect, but because I photograph in Raw 100% of the time, I could put down the exposure, highlights, contrast and my other normal editing steps.
-I was able to get some of the details back.
+The sun is still overexposed and not perfect, but because I photograph in RAW of the time, I was able to reduce the exposure, highlights, and contrast.
+The sun is still blown out, but I recovered plenty of surrounding detail.

-This really is key and I am a huge proponent of photographing in RAW 100% of the time.
-The colors can be adjusted easily on raw files in editing software like Lightroom, Photoshop, and others.
-But with jpegs, they’re already baked in.
-It is not impossible just harder to achieve the exact match.
+This really is key, and I am a huge proponent of photographing in RAW 100% of the time.
+The colors can be easily adjusted on RAW files in editing software like Lightroom, Photoshop, and others.
+But with JPEGs, the colors are more “baked in,” so to speak.
+It is not impossible to adjust the colors to match your creative vision, but it’s harder to achieve the exact match.

-Since a JPEG image is essentially a RAW image compressed in-camera, the camera’s computer makes decisions on what data to retain and which to toss out when compressing the file.
-JPEG files tend to have a smaller dynamic range of information that is stored and this often means less ability to preserve both highlights and shadow details in the image.
+Since a JPEG image is essentially a RAW image processed and compressed in-camera, the camera’s computer makes decisions on how to edit the file, what data to retain, and what data to toss out when performing the compression operation.
+As a result, JPEG files tend to have a smaller dynamic range, which often means less ability to preserve both highlights and shadow details in the image.
+Relatedly, JPEG files have less color information than RAW files, so if you tweak the colors heavily, you can end up with artifacts such as banding.

-2. Use Kelvin WB mode on your camera
+2. Use the Kelvin White Balance mode on your camera

 3. Use a good display screen/monitor